 ABOUT

 I'm Arnav, a student at Boston University pursuing B.A's in both Computer Science and Economics.
 My main interest lies in distributed systems and my recent internship at Grepr sparking fascination with stateful, fault-tolerant stream processing engines.
-I'm also interested in integrating emerging AI/ML systems into established SaaS products.
+I also like thinking about scaling AI/ML systems in a world where compute continues to become increasingly abundant.
 In my free time, I enjoy playing and watching soccer (an Arsenal fan, unfortunately), lifting weights, and working on improving my reading and writing skills in a world of AI where original thought is invaluable.

 WORK